|Country:||United States of America (USA)|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||14-18%|

 Some popular beer styles that make use of the Mount Rainier hop include Lager, Porter & Ale.

 Mount Rainier Hop Substitutions

 If the Mount Rainier hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
-The old way of chosing replacement hops was done by experience and "feel".
+The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Mount Rainier substitutions.

-Is Mount Rainier available as Cryo/Lupulin powder?
+Is Mount Rainier available in lupulin powder?